 October 9, 1772, Isaac Barton was married to Keziah Murphy, a daughter of William Murphy, a Baptist pioneer preacher of Virginia.
 Soon after his marriage he joined a Baptist church, in a short while was called by his church to preach the gospel, "the which I undertook to do," says the record, "with much fear and trembling."
 He was ordained to the ministry by Samuel Harris, one of Virginia's most famous preachers.
 Rev. Isaac Barton was father, grandfather and great-grandfather to a number of distinguished men.
 One of his sons, Judge David Barton, of Missouri, was President of the convention which met in St. Louis, June, 1826, to form a State Constitution, which was afterwards known as the "Barton Constitution".
 In September of the same year he was elected the first United States Senator from the State of Missouri, with Thos.
 H. Benton as his colleague.
 This distinguished son was also the first Circuit Judge that ever held a court west of the Mississippi River.

-Spanish Territory: In 1799, William Murphy (husband to Sarah Barton Murphy) was returning from a trip to Louisiana Territory where he purchased land from the Spanish in what later became St Francois County, Unfortunately, he visiting his son John Murphy's in Kentucky.
+In 1799, William Murphy was returning from the trip where he purchased land from the Spanish, unfortunately, he died while he visiting his son John Murphy's in Glasgow, Kentucky.
 Both he and an associate, Silas George, died on that return trip from Missouri.
 As far as we know he was the first Baptist preacher to preach the gospel while surveying land in the Missouri section when the Indians claimed the land.
 William Murphy made his camp near the present Glad Spring Baptist Church.
 We have this further insight from one historian, William Murphy died "at the close of a great revival in the community of Glasgow KY, while visiting family at the Mt Tabor Baptist. church”.
 William Murphy and some of his family - two sons by his first marriage, William Jr (1759-1833) and Joseph (1761-1834), a son David Murphy by his second marriage, and an associate Silas George, had gone in 1799 to what later became St Francois County, Missouri to select land to settle on there.
 (His will was probated in Grainger County, Tennessee in Nov.
 1799.)
 "He had selected the location and made the necessary arrangements with the Spanish officials" (the land belonged to the Spanish since the U.S. did not get possession until 1803, so it was a Spanish grant), and was returning home to get his family when he died.
 His sons tell of this trip...
 "No one in the settlement could speak English-they spoke French.
 They had to find someone some distance away to come and interpret, and were invited to stay at his home."
 The area is now St Francois County, Missouri and the town of Farmington is built from the Murphy Settlement created by the sons of William Murphy.
 The above referenced sons returned to Missouri in the year 1800, and his widow Sarah (Barton) Murphy arrived there 12 June 1802.

-1802 - Sarah Murphy, the widow of Rev. William Murphy, and mother of David, William and Joseph, being children of the Rev. Murphy's former marriage, after settling the affairs of her husband, purchased a flat boat, loaded it with all her possessions, and with the remainder of the family, consisting of two sons, Isaac and Jesse, and one or two daughters, a grandson by the name of William Evans, then nine years of age, a hired lad about eighteen years old, a negro woman and boy, cast her fortune on the Holston River.
-Floating down the Tennessee River 652 miles to the Ohio River, thence up the Mississippi, after a journey full of hardships and peril, many places along the route being infested with hostile Indians, which places she managed to pass in the night and staying at the bank in some place of concealment during the day, she finally reached Ste.
+1802 - Sarah Murphy, the widow of Rev. William Murphy, and mother of David, William and Joseph, being children of the Rev. Murphy's former marriage, after settling the affairs of her husband, purchased a flat boat, loaded it with all her possessions, and with the remainder of the family, consisting of two sons, Isaac and Jesse, and one or two daughters, a grandson by the name of William Evans, then nine years of age, a hired lad about eighteen years old, a negro woman and boy, cast her fortune onto the Holston River.
+Floating down the Tennessee River 652 miles to the Ohio River, then follow the Ohio River down to the Mississippi, thence up the Mississippi, after a journey full of hardships and peril, many places along the route being infested with pirates or hostile Indians, which places she managed to pass in the night and staying at the bank in some place of concealment during the day, she finally reached Ste.
 Genevieve, a distance of a thousand miles or more.
 When she arrived at Ste.
 Genevieve, the inhabitants gave her quite an ovation and brought her and her effects to her place of destination.
 She arrived on the 12th day of June, 1802.

 Sarah Barton Murphy finally reached Ste.
 Genevieve, a distance of over a thousand miles.
 When she arrived at Ste.
 Genevieve, the inhabitants gave her an ovation and brought her and her family to her place of destination called Murphy’s settlement (Farmington Mo.).
 She arrived on the 12th day of June, 1802.
 She arrived finding a patch of corn which her sons had planted for her, knee high on her arrival.
 Mrs. Sarah Murphy had sent her young son, Richard, with a team along with William, Joseph and David that he might prepare for her coming.
 Mrs. Sarah Murphy seeing the boys passing the Sundays in fishing and other Sabbath-breaking amusements, determined to counteract that growing evil.
 She organized and taught the first Sunday School west of the Mississippi River.
 She also offered the first public prayer in this community.
 She persuaded the neighbors to build a cabin near the little spring, where she organized and taught the first Sunday School.
 She gathered the boys around her each Sunday as long as she lived.
 She had only the Bible for those able to read, and with the beginners she used Dilworth's Speller.
 She was fully competent to read and explain the great truths in the Bible in a manner free from all sectarianism.